drshahizan/special-topic-data-engineering/project/proposal/Regex/Proposal_Regex.md

 By analyzing the sales data from Shopee, we can have greater efficiency because dashboards save time by showing us the most important metrics at a glance.
 It also allows decision-making faster since we won't have to wait on a report to get the relevant data and it presents all the relevant findings within a single pane.
 With only the most important data in focus, we will be better equipped to analyze the critical metrics in-depth.

 In summary, this project aims to provide a sales analysis dashboard that gives insight about the sales data in order to help e-commerce platforms increase efficiency, enhance business strategy and higher profitability.

-> Provide a background to the problem that the proposed data science project aims to solve.
-This should include a clear explanation of the current situation, the problems faced, and the potential benefits of the proposed solution.

 ## 🎯Goals and Objectives